Yiling-Huo/yiling-huo.github.io/ads/_posts/2023-02-27-vwe-task-effect.md

 ## Eligibility requirements

+- Have not previously participated in any experiment where the Principle Investigator is Dr. Wing-Yee Chow.
 - Native Mandarin Chinese (mainland variation) speaker.
 - No other native languages & no dialects spoken more than Mandarin (e.g. Wu, Min, Yue/Cantonese).
 - Age 18 or more.